Skip to main content

 Images may contain personal information such as facial expressions, clothing and background that can identify an individual.
-Therefore, they are subject to the EU’s General Data Protection Regulation (GDPR), which protects citizens’ privacy.
+Therefore, they are subject to the UK-GDPR, which protects citizens’ privacy.
 This means, among other things, that people must give consent for their images to be recorded and used.
 Consent must be informed and voluntary, and the person must know how the image will be used and who will have access to it.

-There are a number of GDPR rules associated with handling images.
-It is important for businesses and organizations to understand their responsibility to protect individuals’ privacy and personal data when handling images.
+There are a number of privacy rules associated with handling images.
+This guide is about how to be compliant as a company when handling sensitive images.

 Are photos personal data?

-You may have wondered if photos are personal data under GDPR.
+You may have wondered if photos are personal data under UK-GDPR.
 The short answer is, yes.
-Photographs of living people, that can be used to identify them, are personal data/PII.
-Let’s look at different types of images that count as PII and how to handle them.
+Photographs of living people, that can be used to identify them, are personal data.

 Certainly, many images and videos can fall into this category.
 For example:

-• CCTV footage of people where they can be identified.
-Performing this type of surveillance might require a DPIA (Data Protection Impact assessment).
+- CCTV footage of people where they can be identified.
+Performing this type of surveillance might require a Data Protection Impact assessment (DPIA).

-• High-resolution videos of people’s faces that could be used for facial recognition count as biometric data.
-These are special category or sensitive data under the GDPR.
+- High-resolution videos of people’s faces that could be used for facial recognition count as biometric data.
+These are special category or sensitive data under the UK-GDPR.

-Photographs taken for purely personal use are exempt from GDPR.
-But companies and organizations that use someone’s photograph should have one of the following legal bases for doing so:
+Photographs taken for purely personal use are exempt from UK-GDPR.
+But companies and organisations that use someone’s photograph should have one of the following legal bases for doing so:

 As a rule, you should get consent before using an image of someone for commercial purposes, if the following are true:

-• The person in the image is recognizable
+- The person in the image is recognisable

 Use unchecked opt-in boxes to get consent.
 Alternatively, an individual can say ‘yes’ to a clear oral request for consent.
 Regardless of how you get consent to use a photo, keep evidence of it.
 Even if someone gives consent, they have the right to withdraw it at any time.